a-oleynik/junit-workshop/README.md

-# JUnit 5 examples for IT Talk "JUnit 5 vs TestNG".
+# JUnit 5 examples for IT Talk "JUnit 5 vs TestNG 7"

 The previous slides can be found [TestNG vs. JUnit 4](https://www.slideshare.net/oleynikandrey/it-talk-testng-6-vs-junit-4/)